 Biscotti

-- The fig filling in a Fig Roll adds a sweet and fruity touch to the pastry.
+- The fig filling in a fig roll adds a sweet and fruity touch to the biscuit.

-- Cracking open a Fortune Cookie is always an exciting end to a meal at a Chinese restaurant.
+- Cracking open a fortune cookie is always an exciting end to a meal.

 Hamantash